-T \$ • A R Steadfast Optimistic Accountable Respectful Classroom We always try our best.
+Belair Elementary School Sy25 Harper Franklin Ave Augusta, GA 30909 Specific Code Schementary School Cheronata Hanris, Assistant Principal Tan Ivery, Assistant Principal Schoolwide Behavior Expectations S 0 A R Classroom Steadifast We always try our best.
 We always put forth effort.
 We are strong.
 We are fierce.
 We are confident.
 We work hard and persevere in completing assignments and all tasks independently and collectively.
-We choose positive thoughts always.
+Optimistic We choose positive thoughts always.
 We believe we can do anything we set our minds to.
 We set and achieve high goals.
 We help others set and achieve goals.
-We are responsible for our actions.
+Accountable We are responsible for our actions.
 We remind others of the Falcon Way.
 We admit our mistakes.
 We forgive others of their mistakes.
-We listen to others.
-We are polite to others.
-We follow directions promptly.
-We work cooperatively.
-We display good manners.
-We come to class prepared.
-We participate in class.
-We share opinions tactfully.
-We keep areas clean and organized.
+Respectful • We listen to others. • We are polite to others. • We follow directions promptly. • We work cooperatively. • We work cooperatively. • We display good manners. • We come to class prepared. • We participate in class. • We share opinions tactfully. • We keep areas clean and organized.
 Hallway Walk with our head held high, quietly, and encourage others to do the same.
 We pick up items that don't belong on the floor.
 Understand we all need reminders to speak quietly.
 Refrain from sliding down the rails.
 We help others as needed.
 Walk quietly in a line.
 We pick up items that don't belong on the floor.
 Keep area clean for ourselves and others.
 We follow the directions of all adults.
 We walk quietly.
 We keep our hands and feet off of the walls and others.
 Cafeteria We always encourage others to enter quietly and keep all areas clean.
 We speak positively.
 We help others as needed.
 We encourage others to grab all utensils and items needed while in line.
 Enter quietly.
 Wash tables.
 Clear trash from tables and floor.
 We grab all utensils in line.
 We use our inside voice.
 We keep our hands and feet to ourselves.
 We help keep areas clean.
 We follow adult directions.
-Eathrooms We always encourage others to enter and leave quietly, flush after each use, keep areas clean, and wash hands before exiting.
+Bathrooms We always encourage others to enter and leave quietly, flush after each use, keep areas clean, and wash hands before exiting.
 Remind others to wash hands and flush the toilet.
 Serve as a monitor.
 We take pride in keeping the area clean which helps it smell clean.
 We enter and leave quietly.
 Wash hands before leaving.
 Flush the toilet.
 We use the area in a manner to ensure it is clean and smells clean.
 We keep our hands and feet to ourselves.
 We help keep areas clean and organized.